 - Suspect Product Verification: From time to time, dispensers will need to determine whether products they receive are genuine or counterfeit.
 To do this, they will need to provide the serial number along with other product information to manufacturers within 24 hours according to the DSCSA.

 - Scanning Capability: The preferred method for obtaining and sending these data would be for the dispensers to scan the 2D bar codes of suspect products.
 Factors impacting this consideration include:

 - 2D bar code condition – which may have become degraded due to abrasion resulting from material handling from the manufacturers through the third-party logistics providers and the wholesalers.

 - Scanner performance – whether the scanning capability at the dispensers will be sufficient to reliably scan 2D bar codes.
 Mobile phone scanners may be sufficient but more costly professional scanners, such as are typically used in warehouses, may have to be obtained.

 - Training: dispensers’ personnel will need to be made aware of the new requirements so that they can deal with inquires.

 Recommendations for Dispensers on the DSCSA: Future Requirement

 Building on all the requirements that have gone before, the DSCSA will require full electronic track and trace capability be in place from manufacturers through dispensers from 27 November 2023.
-It is not yet clear how this requirement will be met.
 Multiple pharmaceutical manufacturers, wholesalers, distributors, and serialization system software providers have begun discussions on a voluntary Verification Router Service (VRS) that, if implemented, would provide this capability.
 The FDA is expected to monitor developments and endorse or criticize industry proposals.
 The FDA is highly unlikely to prescribe a solution.